 How Much Is Enough?

-In 2013, shortly after launching AssetGrade, I had the pleasure of meeting Bill Danko – we quickly realized that we shared a very similar investing philosophy.
+In 2013, shortly after launching AssetGrade, I had the pleasure of meeting Bill Danko and we quickly realized that we shared a very similar investing philosophy.

 Recently, along with Dr. Richard J. Van Ness, Bill wrote a follow-up book, “Richer Than a Millionaire.”
-After our article last month, “What Does Being ‘Rich’ Actually Mean?”, Bill reached out to me to draw the connection with the work that he had recently done.
+Following our recent article, “What Does Being ‘Rich’ Actually Mean?”, Bill reached out to me to draw the connection with the work that he had recently done.

-After speaking with many people about wealth over the years, I completely agree with Bill’s results: very few people, including multi-millionaires, feel rich!
+After speaking with many people about wealth over the years, we completely agree with Bill’s results: very few people, including multi-millionaires, feelrich!
 The key take-away is that it is important to make your goals more about what is important for your life, rather than an abstract idea of just getting rich.
 As you might expect, this is how we work with our clients – our focus is on a goal-based approach (saving for retirement, kids’ college, second home, security, giving back, etc.), rather than just trying to make people rich.
-We see how much more satisfying it is for people to set more specific goals, especially as they see progress along the way.
+We see first-hand how satisfying it is for people to set specific goals related to long-term wealth, especially as they begin to see progress along the way.